🖼️

 • JsonLogic never returns undefined value, instead it returns null;

-• Cannot use Objects in value, as JsonLogic uses Object structure too and it doesn't allow any custom key/property;
+• Cannot use Objects in value, as uses Object structure too and it doesn't allow any custom key/property;

 • Instead use dot notation in path to create nested structures like this: